-Nina Jacobson has built an impressive career spanning more than 25 years.
-Jacobson achieved enormous success as a senior film executive at three major motion picture studios before founding the independent company Color Force in 2010.
-Her first film as producer and the first for Color Force was Diary of a Wimpy Kid, which grossed more than $75 million worldwide and spawned three popular sequels.
-Jacobson also produced The Hunger Games franchise, based on Suzanne Collins’ best-selling novel, which together have grossed $2.9 billion worldwide.
+Nina Jacobson has built an impressive career spanning over 25 years.
+Jacobson achieved enormous success as a senior film executive at three major motion picture studios before founding the independent company Color Force in 2007.
+Her first film as producer and the first for Color Force was Diary of a Wimpy Kid, which grossed over $75 million worldwide and spawned three popular sequels.
+Jacobson also produced The Hunger Games franchise based on Suzanne Collins’ best-selling novel, which together have grossed $2.9 billion worldwide.

-Jacobson and her Color Force partner Brad Simpson have won Emmy® and Golden Globe® awards for Color Force’s first foray into television, The People v.
+Jacobson and her Color Force partner Brad Simpson won Emmy® and Golden Globe® Awards for Color Force’s first foray into television, The People v.
 O.J.
 Simpson: American Crime Story, which they executive produced alongside Ryan Murphy.
-The show, the first season of an anthology series, debuted on FX in February 2016 to critical acclaim and record ratings and went on to receive a remarkable 22 Emmy Award nominations and nine wins, including the Emmy for Best Limited Series.
-The series’ second season, The Assassination of Gianni Versace: American Crime Story, premiered in January 2018 and received 18 Emmy nominations and 7 wins, including the Emmy for Best Limited Series.
-Jacobson also executive produced the critically acclaimed drama Pose alongside Ryan Murphy, and is currently developing the first season of Y for FX, adapted from DC comic book Y: The Last Man.
+The show, installment one of an anthology series, debuted on FX in February 2016 to critical acclaim and record ratings and went on to receive 22 Emmy Award nominations and nine wins.
+The series’ second installment, The Assassination of Gianni Versace: American Crime Story, premiered in January 2018 and received 18 Emmy nominations and seven wins.
+Jacobson is currently in production on Impeachment: American Crime Story and Y: The Last Man, adapted from the DC comic book series.

 Prior to forming Color Force, Jacobson was president of the Walt Disney Motion Picture Group, where she oversaw script development and film production for Walt Disney Pictures, Touchstone Pictures and Hollywood Pictures.
-During her tenure, 15 of Jacobson’s projects grossed more than $100 million domestically, including Pirates of the Caribbean, The Chronicles of Narnia: The Lion, the Witch and the Wardrobe, and The Princess Diaries.
-The Pirates of the Caribbean franchise became the highest grossing film in Disney’s history, generating almost $3 billion in worldwide box office.
+During her tenure, 15 of Jacobson’s projects grossed over $100 million domestically, including Pirates of the Caribbean, The Chronicles of Narnia: The Lion, the Witch and the Wardrobe and The Princess Diaries.

-Jacobson is a graduate of Brown University and currently lives in Santa Monica with her wife Jennifer, their three children, two dogs, and a cat.
+Jacobson is a graduate of Brown University and lives in the Pacific Palisades with her wife Jennifer, their three children, two dogs and a cat.